eclipse-ee4j/starter/README.md

 mvn archetype:generate -DarchetypeGroupId=org.eclipse.ee4j -DarchetypeArtifactId=jakarta-starter -DarchetypeVersion=0.1-SNAPSHOT
 ```

 If you use the defaults, this will generate the Jakarta EE project under a directory named `jakartaee-cafe`.
-You can then run the project by executing:
+You can then run the project by executing the following command from the `jakartaee-cafe` directory:

 ```
 mvn clean package payara-micro:start